Diphenyl selenide

 Diphenyl selenide is an organoselenium compound with the formula (C6H5)2Se.
 A pale yellow viscous liquid, it is a member of the series diphenyl ether, diphenyl sulfide, and diphenyl telluride.
 It can be prepared by treating phenyldiazonium chloride with sodium polyselenide.

 Selected reactions

-It can be oxidized with aqua regia to give diphenyl selenium dichloride.
-When oxidized with hydrogen peroxide, diphenylselenoxide results.
+It can be oxidized with aqua regia to give diphenylselenium dichloride ((C6H5)2SeCl2).
+When oxidized with hydrogen peroxide, diphenylselenoxide ((C6H5)2SeO) results.